aalink/05-day-planner/README.md

 ```
 What I Learned
 ```
-Memorizing every single feature of an API is unrealistic, so this project was in large part an exercise of learning how to find the answer using the resources that are made available to developers as they are building their application.
+Memorizing every single feature of an API is unrealistic, so this project was in large part an exercise of learning how to find the answer using the resources that are made available to developers as they are building their applications.

 ```
 Conclusion
 ```
+This project is a foreshadowing of what will likely become standard practice in future projects.
+Frameworks and APIs are widely available to the community for a reason.
+They are meant to be used because it makes more sense to utilize tools that can simplify the creation of projects.
+It also saves time that could otherwise be spent to implement functionality that is unique to each project.
+If a solution has already been engineered, it makes little sense to recreate something that has been tested and proven to work.